Damjan112/lab05BVIK/README.md

 # lab05BVIK
-Implementation of ERC20 with Hardhat and openzeppeling
+Implementation of ERC20 with Hardhat and Openzeppelin